gianluqqa/booker-mini-eccomerce/backend/test/integration-tests/documentation/user-register-login-report.md

 # Integration Test: Register + Login Flow

 ## Objective
 Validate the integration between registration (`/users/register`) and login (`/users/login`) endpoints, ensuring that the user creation and authentication flow works correctly as a continuous process.
+The login response now includes a JWT `accessToken` and keeps user fields at the root level for compatibility.

 ## Scope
 This test covers:
 - Successful registration of a new user
 - Login with the newly created credentials
+- Presence of `accessToken` (JWT) in login response
 - HTTP response validation, response body, and database persistence
 - Error handling and security validations
 - Isolation between multiple users